Off-Belief Learning: Hanabi Experiments

 where $h_k$ is the $k$th card in hand and $n$ is the hand size.

-To compare the zero-shot coordination performance of OBL against previous methods, we train three categories of policies with existing methods to serve as the unseen partner for OBL models. ``Rank-Bot" is trained with Other-Play.
-Empirically, Other-Play in Hanabi consistently converges to using almost only rank-based conventions to communicate to a partner to play a card, hence the name. ``Color Bot" is roughly the color equivalent of ``Rank Bot", induced by adding extra reward for hinting color at the early stage of training. ``Clone Bot" is trained with supervised learning on human game data collected from an online board game platform.
-When we pair Clone Bot with the Other-Play Bot under the scoring system used by \citet{hu2020other}, it achieves an average score of $14.98\pm0.34$, similar to the average score of $15.75$ that the authors reported for an experiment of humans partnering with Other-Play.
-This suggests that Clone Bot is a reasonable proxy for human play.
+To compare the zero-shot coordination performance of OBL against previous methods, we train three categories of policies with existing methods to serve as the unseen partner for OBL models. ``Rank-Bot" is trained with Other-Play (OP).
+Empirically, OP in Hanabi consistently converges to using rank-based conventions to communicate to a partner to play a card, hence the name. ``Color Bot" is roughly the color equivalent of ``Rank Bot", induced by adding extra reward for hinting color at the early stage of training. ``Clone Bot" is trained with supervised learning on human game data collected from an online board game platform.

 Similar to the toy example, we implemented a variant of Cognitive Hierarchies (CH) called k-level reasoning as one of our baselines.
-The details of neural network design, hyper-parameters and computation cost of OBL policies and belief models, as well as those of Rank, Color, Clone Bot and K-Level can be found in the appendix.
+The details of neural network design, hyper-parameters and computation cost of OBL policies and belief models, as well as those of Rank, Color, Clone Bot and K-Level can be found in the Appendix~\ref{app:otherbots}.
 We will open source our code and all models.

+For all the methods and OBL levels shown in Table~\ref{tab:tab:hanabi-result}, we carry out 5 independent runs with different seeds, except for the 12 SAD models directly downloaded from the open-sourced repository of~\citet{hu2020other}.

 \textbf{Grounded Policies in Hanabi.} In this experiment, we empirically show that OBL can indeed learn surprisingly strong grounded policies in Hanabi.